andif888/workfromhome-with-inlets/README.md

 Ideally you have a vanilla or an existing Ubuntu server on your corporate network.
 The repo contains a [Vagrantfile](Vagrantfile), so you also can easily use `vagrant up` to test the solution in a local VM using [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/downloads.html).

 To spin up the Gacamole inlets exit-node in Azure you need a Azure Subcription.

+**Pro-Tip**: Maybe you have spotted the [Vagrantfile](Vagrantfile).
+This means, for testing purpose you can use `vagrant up` to spin up an Ubuntu Linux immediately, if you are a little bit familiar with [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and have already installed it somewhere.
+If you do so then you can already skip `Step 1`, because Vagrant has done it already for you.

 ### Step 1: